steadybit/docs-public/content/use/10-experiments/10-design.md

 navTitle: "Design"
 ---
 To get you started with an experiment you first need to design it.
-That means, defining e.g. where to execute it (area, targets) and what should be done (attack, actions, checks).
+That means, defining e.g. where to execute it (environment, targets) and what should be done (attack, actions, checks).

 In general, you have three possibilities to get started: